ENGTANGLED MINDS

 feature documentary in progress

-A meditative cinematic journey into the minds of five people harnessing the power of their unconscious to treat their illnesses.
+A meditative cinematic journey into the minds of four people harnessing the power of their unconscious to treat their illnesses.

 Can the unconscious mind heal mental and physical pain?
-With stunning cinematography and immersive sound, this film follows five people seeking altered states of consciousness to treat medical conditions and mental illnesses that confound modern medicine.
-Distinct rituals from around the world intersect in a single narrative arc, taking viewers on an experiential journey into the lives and minds of five people who are healing from within.
+With stunning cinematography and immersive sound, this film follows four people seeking altered states of consciousness to treat medical conditions and mental illnesses that confound modern medicine.
+Distinct rituals from around the world intersect in a single narrative arc, taking viewers on an experiential journey into the lives and minds of those who are healing from within.

 Poleon Williams makes African musical instruments in his Florida carport and plays trance-inducing rhythms that have helped cure his post-traumatic anxiety.
 Christina Nice floats in a tub of highly salted water, entering the dreamlike state that has healed shooting leg pains from her Lyme disease.
 Isabel García makes offerings to sacred mushrooms in Mexico’s remote Sierra Mazateca, then ingests them with a Mazatec medicine woman to seek answers for her inexplicable sadness.
-Buddhist nuns light incense, chant rhythmically in Cantonese, and sit in silent meditation to settle mind and body.
 A clinical psychologist leads Bhargav Lenka into a hypnotic state, describing how his unconscious mind can serve as a resource against chronic pain from his car accident.
+Meanwhile, Buddhist nuns light incense, chant rhythmically in Cantonese, and sit in a deep, silent meditation – the grounding for all of these practices that settle mind and body.

 The film is structured in three movements.
 It opens in an uncanny altered state of consciousness, drifting between several practices and into the subjects’ daily lives to explore the origin of their pain and how Western biomedicine failed them.
 The second movement winds back to the point of induction, gradually bringing subjects – and viewers – into a deeply meditative state.
 After intimate revelations of their internal journeys, the participants emerge from their trances in the final movement to re-integrate with the world and reflect on their experiences, inviting viewers to do the same.